traditional extraction to distillate process

 Benefit #5: Automation Enables Containment

 Containment systems are a huge benefit to operators working in a GMP environment.
 This is primarily because each process associated with the overall process must be validated.
 Typically, quality control checkpoints are instituted in between each of the processes to ensure the process is under control.
 Additionally, typical manufacturing facilities are designed to address external contamination in the event the active pharmaceutical ingredient is exposed to the atmosphere.
+Containment systems reduce the number of control checkpoints, reduce the overall validation workload, reduce facility costs, and also reduce the possibility of external contamination thereby providing an overall better product for the patient.
+These are the primary reasons why the international committee on harmonization for drug development and good manufacturing practices has given the guidance to use containment systems wherever possible.
+In the case of extraction, it is an obvious solution for GMP operations to automate their process with containment systems.

 Benefit #6: Automation Decreases Manufacturing Overhead and Inventory